Katlehoone01/pdsnd_github/README.md

 Three .csv files for each of the relevant cities.
 Used to import the bikeshare data from.

 ### Credits
-I would like to give credit to Richard Kalehoff for his outstanding work as a version contorl instructor.
+I would like to give credit to Richard Kalehoff for his outstanding work as a version contorl instructor, to Ahmed Gamal for his exceptional work as session lead and Juno Lee my python programing instructor.